 My hands remember your studio.
 The puddles of silver and her brethren and sistren hue.
 The gnarled stones that had travelled and travailed from all over the crust of earth to find their way to your soothing palms.
 The humming musings stamped upon your sun-drenched walls.
 The tools that aligned upright like soldiers awaiting assignment.
 The brushes smudged with the colors that helped tell the story of Life.
 The unfinished paintings that sat patiently for you because they understood your needing time to catch your breath.
 The meticulous watercolors that bled so willingly and effortlessly for you as you rendered with swift hands.

-Seeing the fluidity of your hand in those intimate paintings made me want to reintroduce myself to them again.
+Seeing the fluidity of your hand in those intimate paintings encouraged me to reintroduce myself to the watercolors again.
 It had been months, maybe even years.
-(It’s difficult to gauge time these days.
-It might have always been that way for us.
-“I’ll just finish up this bird’s wing” turns into gessoing a fresh canvas because the palette we’ve mixed for that single wing surely needs its own canvas.)
+It’s difficult to gauge time these days.
+It might have always been that way for us. (“I’ll just finish up this bird’s wing” easily led to gessoing a fresh canvas because the palette we’ve mixed for that single wing would, of course, need its own canvas.)
 But you have a different relationship with time now.
 Perhaps, now, it no longer exists.
 And I am so very excited about that for you.

 The Golden Ratio.

 Phi.
 The Fibonacci sequence.
 This proportion that appears in countless patterns in nature, reminding us that in her elegant imperfections, she is indeed perfect.
-This sequence that was and is believed by artists to attend to that which is aesthetically pleasing.
-Some know it as universal law.
-You will ever be a part of this ephemeral sequence that we must still tread through.
-But we will have our dreams.
-Meet us there.
+This sequence that has been believed by artists to attend to that which is aesthetically pleasing.
+Some know it to be universal law.
+You will ever be a part of this ephemeral sequence that we here must still tread through.

+Meet us in our dreams, Belle.
 Tell us the secrets of eternity.
 Tell us about these things you now know.